Carnegie Mellon Racing

 Head of Design

 Every year, Carnegie Mellon Racing (CMR) designs and builds a new electric race car to compete in Formula SAE, an intercollegiate racing series.
-As the Head of Design, I am responsible for leading the design team in all of its endeavors.
+As the Head of Design, I was responsible for leading the design team in all of its endeavors.
 The Design Team designs each car's bodywork and paint, and creates CMR's brand.

 Each car is the product of a dedicated team of students and support from sponsors.